SecretSurfSpot/chitter-take-two/README.md

 # Chitter - Take Two

-Chitter Take Two, created with Ruby, Sinatra, Rack, with testing frameworks RSpec (Unit tests) and Capybara (Feature tests) and a PostgreSQL database.
+Chitter Take Two, created with Ruby, HTML, Sinatra, Rack, with testing frameworks RSpec (Unit tests) and Capybara (Feature tests) and a PostgreSQL database.
 The app was developed using BDD, TDD and OOP principles and the MVC architectural pattern.

 ## Requirements